Chain-of-Thought Predictive Control: Introduction

 \section{Introduction}

 Hierarchical RL (HRL) \cite{hutsebaut2022hierarchical} has attracted much attention in the AI community as a promising direction for sample-efficient and generalizable policy learning.
-HRL tackles complex sequential decision-making problems by decomposing them into simpler and smaller sub-problems via temporal abstractions.
-In addition, many adopt a two-stage policy and possess the planning capabilities for high-level actions (i.e., subgoals or options) to achieve generalizable decision making.
-On the other hand, imitation learning (IL) remains one of the most powerful approaches to training autonomous agents that interact with the environment digitally or physically.
-Without densely labelled rewards or on-policy / online interactions, IL usually casts policy learning as (self-)supervised learning with the potential to leverage large-scale pre-collected demonstrations.
-Given the recent success of large language models (LLMs), the promise of foundation models for decision making \cite{yang2023foundation} seems to be significant, once internet-scale demonstration data become available and their sub-optimality is handled well.
-In this paper, we study how to perform generalizable IL with scalable yet sub-optimal demos by embracing the spirit of HRL in a novel way.
+HRL tackles complex sequential decision-making problems by decomposing them into simpler and smaller sub-problems via temporal abstractions (the so-called Chain-of-Thought \cite{wei2022chain}).
+In addition, many adopt a two-stage policy and possess the planning capabilities for high-level actions (i.e., subgoals or options) to achieve generalizability.
+On the other hand, imitation learning (IL) remains one of the most powerful approaches to training autonomous agents.
+Without densely labeled rewards or on-policy/online interactions, IL usually casts policy learning as (self-)supervised learning with the potential to leverage large-scale pre-collected demonstrations, usually with Transformer, as inspired by the recent success of large language models (LLMs).
+An obstacle in building foundational decision-making models \cite{yang2023foundation} remains the better use of sub-optimal demonstrations.
+In this paper, we study hierarchical IL from sub-optimal demonstrations for low-level control tasks.